Ozark Greenways Land Trust

 Conservation Easements

 Conservation easements give people the assurance that the places they love will be protected forever in a way that satisfies both the landowners and the region’s goals for land preservation.
 A conservation easement is a legal agreement that runs with the land, in perpetuity.
-Landowners can work with their land trust to set easement terms that accommodate their future plans as long as the easement protects important natural and ecological resources on the land.
+Landowners can work with their land trust to set easement terms that accommodate their plans as long as the easement protects important natural and ecological resources on the land.
 To qualify for tax incentives, all conservation easements must provide significant public benefit.
-Examples of public benefit include: farmland preservation, wildlife habitat, scenic views, water quality, historic preservation, and outdoor recreation.
+Examples of public benefits include farmland preservation, wildlife habitat, scenic views, water quality, historic preservation, and outdoor recreation.

 Recreation Easements